-The largest revenue source for the School is the State of Florida (99%).
-Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
-The FEFP formula utilizes student enrollment data to determine the funds available for the School.
+The largest revenue source for the School is the State of Florida (99.7%).
+Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
+Both sources utilize student enrollment data to determine the funds available for the School.

-The largest concentration of expenses is in Instruction which represents 54% of total expenses.
+The largest concentration of expenses is in Instruction which represents 46% of total expenses.
+Instructional expenses increased due to an increase in employee salaries and employee benefit expenses.